 The calmness, greenery, and freshness of the woods are my happy place.
 So, I decided to go spend some self-care time exploring nature.
 However, the trails near my home that I ventured to were also the source of my disordered running.
+Reminding me of a time of great struggle.

 Do you ever feel lost in your world even though, from the outside looking in, seemingly nothing has changed?